AlikornSause/Notes-on-QIN-F21-PRO/README.md

 8. **Copy the patched boot image** back to your computer using a cable or ```adb pull```
    - This file will need to be flashed as **boot_a** or **boot_b** partition using mtkclient.
    - For this, you need to copy it from the device to the computer.
-   - **You should change the file extension to .bin** so that mtkclient recognises it.
+   - **You should change the file extension to .bin** so that mtkclient recognizes it.

 9. **Run mtkclient gui and unlock the bootloader**
    - Power off your device and connect it in BROM mode to mtclient.